mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Processing Vote Requests

 - received via <a href="https://github.com/nanocurrency/nano-node/blob/33a974155ddf4b10fc3d2c72e4c20a8abe514aef/nano/node/network.cpp#L418-L444" target="_blank">confirm_req</a> message
-- reject requests if oldest request has taken longer than 600ms to process
+- reject new requests if oldest request has taken longer than 600ms to process
 - delay start of request procesing by 50ms with each new request (up to 300ms), allowing for vote requests to pool up to a max of 512 hashes
 - loop through queued requests, processing the oldest request first once it has exceeded its delay
   - if the vote request is for a fork, send competing block to node